-In 2009, the Maine Crafts Association began to honor individual Maine craft artists each year by awarding Master Crafts Artist recognition for a body of work that is exceptional.
+In 2009, the Maine Crafts Association began to honor individual Maine craft artists each year by awarding recognition for a body of work that is exceptional.
 This award will confer the prestige and acknowledgement that comes with having the artist’s work achieve a distinguishing mark of excellence.

-To nominate a Maine craft artist (self nominations permitted) please follow the link below and fill out the online form.
-If the artist does not have a good representation of their work or bio/resume online, please follow-up the nomination submission with an email to Sadie Bliss with that material. firstname.lastname@example.org
+To nominate a Maine craft artist (self-nominations permitted) please follow the link and fill out the online form.
+Please note: all craft artists nominated in since 2018 will be automatically be considered for the 2021 award.
+If the artist does not have a good representation of their work or bio/resume online, please follow-up the nomination submission with an email to Sadie Bliss with that material. email@example.com

 - Award certificate